 The following flushes should be smoother and easier.
 But this simple method might not work depending on the nature of the plug you are dealing with.

 If a plunger can’t help you fix the problem, then a baking soda and vinegar mixture might do the trick.
-It’s an effective and cheap method of unclogging a clogged toilet!
+It’s an effective and cheap method of unclogging a toilet when nothing works.

 A mixture of white vinegar and baking soda offers a readily available solution to unclogging toilets that have been clogged for quite some time.